paulocsanz/arraystring/README.md

      Opperates like `String`, but truncates it if it's bigger than capacity

  - `no-panic` checks at compile time that the panic function is not linked by the library

+     Be careful before using this, it won't change functions behaviors, it will just enforce that panic functions can't be linked by this library.
+This may break your compilation and won't improve the safety of this library.
+It's mostly for testing and environments where if the non panicking invariantcan't be garanteed compilation should fail.
+This should not apply to most projects.

      Only works when all optimizations are enabled, and may break in future compiler updates.
 Please open an issue if you notice.